 We now come to the question of choosing the predictable process $\{\lambda_t\}$ to optimize the confidence sequence.
-Since the set $\CISN_t$ always has infinite Lebesgue measure, a reasonable objective is to ensure $\lw(\aCISNp_{t}) \to -\infty$, $\up(\aCISNn_{t}) \to \infty$, and make the middle interval $\MSN_t$ as narrow as possible.
-We resort to the same heuristic approach as in the Dubins-Savage case when optimizing $|\MSN_t|$, which are detailed in the \ref{sec:sn-tuning}.
+Since the set $\CISN_t$ always has infinite Lebesgue measure, a reasonable objective is to ensure $\min(\aCISNp_{t}) \to -\infty$, $\max(\aCISNn_{t}) \to \infty$, and make the middle interval $\MSN_t$ as narrow as possible.
+We resort to the same heuristic approach as in the Dubins-Savage case when optimizing $|\MSN_t|$, which is detailed in the \cref{sec:sn-tuning}.
 The result of our tuning is

-Indeed, $\lw(\aCISNp_{t}) \to -\infty$, $\up(\aCISNn_{t}) \to \infty$ almost surely if we set $\{\lambda_t\}$ as above.
+Indeed, $\min(\aCISNp_{t}) \to -\infty$, $\max(\aCISNn_{t}) \to \infty$ almost surely if we set $\{\lambda_t\}$ as above.
 We remark that the removal of the ``spurious intervals'' $\LSN_t$ and $\USN_t$ is easily achieved.
 For example, split $\alpha = \alpha' + \alpha''$ such that $\alpha'' \ll \alpha'$.
 First, construct a $(1-\alpha'')$-CS $\{ \CI_t^\circ \}$ that does not have such spurious intervals -- e.g., the Dubins-Savage CS \eqref{eqn:cids}.
 Next, construct the self-normalized CS $\{ \CISN_t \}$ at $1-\alpha'$ confidence level.
 A union bound argument yields that $\{ \CI_t^\circ \cap \CISN_t \}$ is a $(1-\alpha)$-CS, and the intersection with $\{ \CI_t^\circ \}$ helps to get rid of the spurious intervals $\LSN_t$ and $\USN_t$.

-\section{Confidence Sequence via Catoni Supermartingales}
+\section{Confidence sequence via Catoni supermartingales}

-Our last confidence sequence is inspired by \citet{catoni2012challenging}, where under only the finite variance assumption, the author constructs a $Z$-estimator for mean that is $\mathcal{O}(\log(1/\alpha))$-close to the true mean with probability at least $1-\alpha$; hence a corresponding $(1-\alpha)$-CI whose width has $\mathcal{O}(\log(1/\alpha))$ growth rate exists; cf. \eqref{eqn:chebci}.
+Our last confidence sequence is inspired by \citet{catoni2012challenging}, where under only the finite variance assumption, the author constructs an M-estimator for mean that is $\mathcal{O}(\log(1/\alpha))$-close to the true mean with probability at least $1-\alpha$; hence a corresponding $(1-\alpha)$-CI whose width has $\mathcal{O}(\log(1/\alpha))$ growth rate exists; cf.\ \eqref{eqn:chebci}.
 We shall sequentialize the idea of \citet{catoni2012challenging} via constructing two nonnegative supermartingales which we shall call the \emph{Catoni Supermartingales}.

-Following \citet[Eq.
-(2.1)]{catoni2012challenging}, we say that $\phi:\mathbb R \to \mathbb R$ is a \emph{Catoni-type influence function}, if it is increasing and $-\log(1 - x + x^2/2) \le \phi(x) \le \log(1 + x + x^2/2)$.
+Following \citet[Equation (2.1)]{catoni2012challenging}, we say that $\phi:\mathbb R \to \mathbb R$ is a \emph{Catoni-type influence function}, if it is increasing and $-\log(1 - x + x^2/2) \le \phi(x) \le \log(1 + x + x^2/2)$.
 A simple Catoni-type influence function is

 \begin{lemma}[Catoni supermartingales] Let $\{ \lambda_t \}_{t \in \mathbb N ^+}$ be any predictable process, and let $\phi$ be a Catoni-type influence function.
 The following processes are nonnegative supermartingales: